-How it works: Making consumers feel safe has become the first step in building a disruptive wellness brand.
-After solving for stigmas, brands follow up by doubling down on content and community centered on a shared experience.
-From there, it’s all about increasing access — achieved through building trust, personalization, affordability, and convenience.
 The big picture: By erasing stigmas and increasing access, the new wellness playbook is empowering people to take care of themselves on their own terms.
 Looking closer, we identified seven categories being disrupted—Mental Health, Addiction & Recovery, Aging, Sexual Wellness, Women’s Health, Cannabis & Psychedelics, and Men’s Wellness—as well as the leading concepts tackling challenges and seizing opportunities associated with erasing stigmas.

 Burnout, depression, and anxiety are on the rise.
 Worse, stigmas related to mental health and a lack of access to care forces many to suffer in silence.

 - Over 40M Americans suffer from mental illness, including depression and anxiety.

 - One in five people dealing with mental illness says their needs are going unmet.